naja628/miniRT_perso/README.md

 C <pos> <direction> <fov-in-degrees>
 	<direction> must be a vector with a norm of 1

-Ambeint Light declaration (exactly 1 required) :
+Ambient Light declaration (exactly 1 required) :
 A <intensity> <color>

 Light declarations :